sanger-pathogens/circlator/README.md

   * [MUMmer] [mummer] version >= 3.23
   * [SPAdes] [spades] version >= 3.5.0

+The easiest way to install these is with [HomeBrew](http://brew.sh) or [LinuxBrew](http://brew.sh/linuxbrew):

+	brew install python3 bwa prodigal samtools mummer spades

 Once the dependencies are installed, install Circlator using pip3: